npbhoang/mdp-study/README.md

     - `TemplateNAG` contains the code template for 𝜈ActionGUI in the Development phases.
     - `TemplateUpdates` contains the code template updates for Flask and 𝜈ActionGUI in the Evolution phase.

-Instructions for compiling and running the application can be found in the `README.md` of the corresponding folders.
+Instructions for compiling and running the application templates can be found in the `README.md` of the corresponding folders.

 ## Installation and Usage